- About BabyLux

 - News & Events

 BabyLux aims to provide an innovative biophotonic solution for the monitoring of cerebral oxygen metabolism and blood flow in preterm neonates by means of non-invasive optical techniques.
-The prototype developed in BabyLux project will be achieved by combining time resolved near-infrared spectroscopy (TRS) with newly developed diffuse correlation spectroscopy (DCS) in a single device.
+The prototype developed in BabyLux project combines time resolved near-infrared spectroscopy (TRS) with newly developed diffuse correlation spectroscopy (DCS) in a single device.
 Both techniques rely on the use of an optical fibre probe to illuminate the scalp of the baby with very low power near infrared light and to collect and measure the diffusively reemitted optical signal propagated through the scalp and skull, thus getting information at a deeper level of the cortical region.

 A specific work on design and construction of a common fibre optics probe for DCS and TRS is needed to properly combine the two photonic technologies: